ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 ### Assessment

 The specification and the ns-2 and ns-3 implementations are in conflict with rules #1 and #2 in {{rules}}.
-Linux implements a limit in accordance with rule #1 in {{rules}}; in Slow Start, this limit follows rule #2, while in Congestion Avoidance, it is more conservative than rule #2.
+Linux implements a limit to cwnd growth in accordance with rule #1 in {{rules}}; in Slow Start, this limit follows rule #2, while in Congestion Avoidance, it is more conservative than rule #2.

 ## CUBIC